seancoyne/farcryhoth/README.md

         </cfif>

 5. Perform an updateapp on your FarCry site, then log into the webtop and go to Admin --> Edit Config and edit the "Hoth: ColdFusion Exception Tracking" configuration.
-6. Perform another updateapp and you will be done.
+6. (< FarCry 6.0.18 or < 6.1.3 only) Perform another updateapp and you will be done.
 Note: This second update app is required due to a bug in FarCry core ([FC-2538](https://farcry.jira.com/browse/FC-2538)).
 It will also require an update app any time you modify the Hoth configuration.